Research-Based

 What Is Collagen?

-In an easy-to-understand explanation, the glue that holds your body together is collagen.
-The etymology of collagen is derived from the Greek word kolla that means “glue.”
-Collagen is the tough protein found all over your body, in your skin, teeth, bones, tendons, joints, organs, muscles, cartilage, hair, nails, blood vessels, and digestive system.
+Simply put, collagen is the glue that holds your body together.
+The word “collagen” derives from the Greek word kolla, meaning “glue.”
+This tough protein appears throughout your body—in skin, teeth, bones, tendons, joints, organs, muscles, cartilage, hair, nails, blood vessels, and your digestive system.

-On top of aging, other factors have an impact on your body’s collagen levels.
-Some of these factors are smoking, genetics, nutritional deficiencies, pollution, and too much sun exposure.
-Fortunately, there are several types of collagen that you can add to your diet and daily regimen to help you maintain reaping the benefits of collagen as you age.
+Beyond aging, other factors impact collagen levels, including smoking, genetics, nutritional deficiencies, pollution, and excessive sun exposure.
+Fortunately, several collagen types can be added to your diet and daily routine to help maintain collagen benefits as you age.

 Collagen Powder